moraole/discord-bot/README.md

 ## Requirements:

-Selenium, access to discord API, and Code is written using javascript. use !s <link> to take a screenshot of a webpage on a given link. config.json must have a discord bot token.
+Selenium, access to discord API, and Code is written using javascript. use !s (insert link here) to take a screenshot of a webpage on a given link. config.json must have a discord bot token.